Box Canyon Dam (California)

 Box Canyon Dam is a concrete gravity dam on the Upper Sacramento River impounding Lake Siskiyou reservoir, in Siskiyou County, northern California.

 Description

 The dam and reservoir are located in Box Canyon of the eastern Trinity Mountains and within the Shasta–Trinity National Forest, southwest of the town of Mount Shasta and Mount Shasta peak.

 Box Canyon Dam is 1100 ft long and 209 ft high.
 The dam is owned and operated by Siskiyou County's Flood Control & Water Conservation District and Siskiyou Power Authority, and was completed in 1965 to provide flood control.
 In 1965, a powerhouse was installed to provide hydroelectric power.

+History

+Beginning in April 1959, the State of California appropriated funding to study the feasibility of building the dam.

 Recreation

 The Box Canyon Trail begins on the north side of Box Canyon Dam, following the Upper Sacramento River down the narrow canyon to the outskirts of the town of Mount Shasta.
 The Lake Siskiyou Trail encircles the lake, including a crossing atop the dam.